Elizabeth II: Platinum Jubilee and beyond

-The Queen was largely confined to balcony appearances during the public jubilee celebrations, and she missed the National Service of Thanksgiving on 3 June.
-On 13 June, she became the second-longest reigning monarch in history (among those whose exact dates of reign are known), with 70 years and 127 days on the throne—surpassing King Bhumibol Adulyadej of Thailand.
+Elizabeth was largely confined to balcony appearances during the public jubilee celebrations, and she missed the National Service of Thanksgiving on 3 June.
+On 13 June, she became the second-longest reigning monarch in history (among those whose exact dates of reign are known), with 70 years and 127 days on the throne – surpassing King Bhumibol Adulyadej of Thailand.
 On 6 September, she appointed her 15th British prime minister, Liz Truss, at Balmoral Castle in Scotland.
 This was the only occasion on which Elizabeth received a new prime minister at a location other than Buckingham Palace.
 No other British monarch appointed as many prime ministers.
-The Queen's last public message was issued on 7 September, in which she expressed her sympathy for those affected by the Saskatchewan stabbings.
+Elizabeth's last public message was issued on 7 September, in which she expressed her sympathy for those affected by the Saskatchewan stabbings.

-Elizabeth did not plan to abdicate, though she took on fewer public engagements in her later years and Prince Charles performed more of her duties.
+Elizabeth did not plan to abdicate, though she took on fewer public engagements in her later years and Charles performed more of her duties.
 She told Canadian governor-general Adrienne Clarkson in a meeting in 2002 that she would never abdicate, saying, "It is not our tradition.
 Although, I suppose if I became completely gaga, one would have to do something."
 In June 2022, Elizabeth met the Archbishop of Canterbury, Justin Welby, who "came away thinking there is someone who has no fear of death, has hope in the future, knows the rock on which she stands and that gives her strength."